Children, Youth and Families Committee

 The Public Policy Committee responds to LGBT issues in the larger political sphere as they arise and responds where we have the resources to do so.
 This includes providing materials and consultations to government officials and psychologists in states that are facing anti-LGBT ballot issues, engaging in letter-writing on a variety of matters.
 We aim to determine collectively what issues we might address as they evolve and to craft responses that are in the best traditions both of a commitment to positive social change and adherence to the best scholarly practices of the discipline.

 The Science Committee strives to encourage high quality research on sexual orientation and transgender issues.
 The committee aims to advance production and visibility of outstanding research by providing resources for students and both new and experienced researchers, playing a role in research-related programming and awards at the APA Convention, facilitating connections among individuals who conduct sexual orientation and transgender research, and stimulating dialogue about issues germane to sexual orientation and transgender research, including substantive, methodological, and political issues.
-To learn more about the science of LGBT psychology, please visit the science and research page in our resources section.
+To learn more about the science of LGBT psychology, please visit the LGBT psychology resources page.